 “When faced with this kind of planning I tend to not think too hard about the logistics.
 I like to work with my gut instinct; I find that working this way is a great thing, trusting yourself to know what looks and feels right.
 For me, being a little spontaneous is a good way to work.”

 You Need to Be Self-Critical

-Creating a story-book is a very exciting adventure, especially if it’s your first time.
-It can also be quite daunting, but please don’t worry, I can help you with every step of the way!
+Creating a storybook is a very exciting adventure, especially if it’s your first time.
+It can also be quite daunting, but please don’t worry, we can help you at every step of the way!

-A lot of the time, authors come to me with stories that mean so much to them, and I completely appreciate this.
-Whether the story has a personal connection or it’s an adventure book written on the back of a dream they had, to me, every story is important.
-It’s very easy for me to just draw anything and hand it over, but I much prefer to work with my customers to make sure they are part of the development process and adventure too.
-So, if your story is about a family member and needs the characters to reflect this, just send me a photo and I can make that happen.
-If you have ideas about your characters and book, I’m always happy to work with you to bring those ideas to life.
+Many authors come to us with stories that mean so much to them, and we completely appreciate this.
+Whether the story has a personal connection or it’s an adventure book written on the back of a dream they had, to us, every story is important.
+It’s fairly straightforward for us to just draw anything and hand it over, but we much prefer to work with our customers to make sure they are part of the development process and adventure too.
+So, if your story is about a family member and the characters need to reflect this, just send us a photo or two and we can make that happen.
+If you have ideas for your book or about your characters, please let us know as we are always happy to work with you to help bring those ideas to life.